Biography

 Over the course of the year he meets Cristina, his lifetime partner.

-with the German art dealer, who has a solo show of the artist’s work in his Cologne
+Robert Barry introduces him to Paul Maenz.
+Thus begins Salvo’s long friendship and work relationship with the German art dealer, who has a solo show of the artist’s work in his Cologne gallery in June, preceded by the artist’s Paris debut at the Galerie Yvon Lambert in March.

 In June 1972 he meets John Weber, and his last exhibition of Conceptual works is planned